DePaul vs. Northwestern College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 DePaul Performance Insights

-- The Blue Demons average 71 points per game (266th in college basketball) while giving up 78.6 per outing (326th in college basketball).
-They have a -68 scoring differential overall and have been outscored by 7.6 points per game.
+- The Blue Demons' -68 scoring differential (being outscored by 7.6 points per game) is a result of scoring 71.0 points per game (266th in college basketball) while giving up 78.6 per contest (327th in college basketball).

-- The 31.2 rebounds per game DePaul averages rank 346th in the nation, and are 4.8 fewer than the 36 its opponents pull down per outing.

-- DePaul knocks down 7.4 three-pointers per game (190th in college basketball) compared to its opponents' 7.1.
-It shoots 38.5% from deep while its opponents hit 36% from long range.

-- The Wildcats are outscoring opponents by 8.7 points per game, with a +78 scoring differential overall.
-They put up 75.6 points per game (164th in college basketball) and allow 66.9 per outing (88th in college basketball).

-- Northwestern averages 30.4 rebounds per game (351st in college basketball) while allowing 33 per outing to opponents.
-It is outrebounded by 2.6 boards per game.
+- DePaul records 31.2 rebounds per game (347th in college basketball) while allowing 36.0 per contest to its opponents.
+It is outrebounded by 4.8 boards per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.